 - During the 2016 presidential election, spearphishing emails were sent to members of the Democratic National Committee, allowing hackers to infiltrate personal accounts

-- One in every 3000 phishing emails are directed at small to medium-sized businesses (company size ranging from 1-250 employees)
+- One in every 3000 phishing emails is directed at small to medium-sized businesses (company size ranging from 1-250 employees)

 - The word “request” was the most popular keyword in the subject line of phishing emails

-- 79% of organizations reported being victim of a phishing attack in 2016
+- 79% of organizations reported being victims of a phishing attack in 2016

 - The construction industry saw one of the highest spam rates at 59%